felixnyamweya/wpsso-schema-json-ld/readme.txt

 == Upgrade Notice ==

-= 1.18.4-rc.1 =
+= 1.19.0-rc.1 =

 (2017/11/23) Fixed hidding of the "User for Person Social Profile" option in the General settings.
-Refactored the WpssoJsonSchema add_posts_data() method.
-Refactored the schema.org/Blog filter to include only posts of type BlogPosting (Pro version).
+Added a "Knowledge Graph" tab in the SSO &gt; Schema Markup settings page.

 = 1.18.3 =